These blueberry overnight oats with almond milk are dairy free, vegan and conveniently made in a jar for breakfast on the go.

 - Step 1: Literally chuck all of the ingredients into a seal-able jar

 - Step 2: Shake that jar like a polaroid picture!

 - Step 3: Put the jar in the fridge

 - Step 4: Wake up in the morning and tada breakfast is ready.
 EASY PEASY.

 And if the idea of cold, soft oatmeal doesn’t float your boat, not to worry!
-Tim is all about texture when it comes to his food and he wouldn’t touch anything cold or soggy either.

 |Looking for another flavor of overnight oats to shake up later in the week?
 Try these mango overnight oats with coconut milk!|

-If that sounds like you, all you have to do (I do this too!) is pop these blueberry overnight oats in the microwave for 2 minutes and you’re all set.
+All you have to do (I do this too!) is pop these blueberry overnight oats in the microwave for 2 minutes and you’re all set.
 It’ll taste like you hovered over the stovetop waiting for oatmeal to cook, but minus the time.